 If you are based on the island of Oahu, Hawaii and want to have an educational presentation on shark and marine conservation at your school, classroom, or event please email us at firstname.lastname@example.org ATTN: Educational Outreach

 Our educational efforts include more than visiting classrooms and teaching students, we provide internships and research positions at One Ocean Diving, and work with individuals/groups globally who are involved in animal conservation.
-We also host 4 beach cleanups a year here on Oahu, and we partner with other organizations and individuals who are holding beach cleanups across the world to provide support and resources when necessary.
-Look below at some of our educational programs and opportunities and how to get involved!
+We also host monthly beach cleanups here Oahu, and we partner with global organizations and individuals who are holding beach cleanups across the world, providing support and resources when necessary.

 Become a One Ocean Global (@oneoceanglobal) Ambassador for Conservation and email us at TeamOneOcean@gmail.com.
-Here at One Ocean Global we are aiming to provide the foundation for a worldwide effort in helping protect the planet.
-While we have a lot of focus on marine life and conservation this world works all together and we are striving to assist and benefit all conservation efforts.
+Here at One Ocean Global, we aim to provide the foundation for a worldwide effort in helping protect the planet.
+While we have a lot of focus on marine life and conservation, this world works all together and we are striving to assist and benefit all conservation efforts.
 We want to give aspiring conservationists around the globe the materials they need to start making a change locally and hopefully inspire enough individuals to make this a worldwide project!
 Click the link below to learn how to join:

 Interested in joining us on our next beach/reef cleanup?
-Check out our events page or follow us on Instagram @oneoceanconservation to find out when and where!
-Get a chance to win some amazing prizes from our wonderful sponsors!
+Follow us on Instagram @oneoceanconservation to find out when and where!

 Watch Ocean Ramsey's TED Talk on why sharks are so important to our ocean's health and to our own health.
 Sharks are the white blood cells of the marine ecosystem and we need them more than we realize!
 Learn how you can help change the way people perceive sharks, and help make a difference.